How long is Ben Simmons out? Injury timeline, return date, latest updates on 76ers star - Up News Info

-The 76ers had already been struggling to find consistency within the NBA’s “bubble,” and now they could be missing one of their top players for an extended period.
+The 76ers had already been struggling to find consistency within the NBA’s “bubble,” and now they will be missing one of their top players for an extended period.

 Ben Simmons is out indefinitely after suffering a knee injury during Wednesday’s game between the Sixers and Wizards.
-Philadelphia has already clinched a playoff berth, but if Simmons is unavailable to play in the first round, a season that began with championship aspirations may end earlier than expected.
+Philadelphia has already clinched a playoff berth, but with Simmons likely unavailable to play until later rounds (if at all), a season that began with championship aspirations may end earlier than expected.

 What’s next for the two-time All-Star?
 Here’s everything we know about Simmons’ injury and the latest news on when he may return to the court.